olafurg/setup-linux/README.md

 My Ansible config for setting up Linux (Debian) machines.

-To set up a new machine, you need to install ansible first.
+To set up a new machine, clone the repository and run the preparation script.

-    sudo apt-get update && sudo apt-get upgrade sudo apt-get -y install ansible git curl
+    chmod +x prpeare.sh

-Then clone the repository and run a playbook.
+    ./prepare.sh

 To run a playbook, for example:

     ansible-playbook playbooks/wsl-ubuntu-setup.yml -K

 The ```-K``` is to prompt for sudo password.